line-em/book-blog-ts/src/content/books/2025/10_The_Long_Game.md

 ---
-title: 'The Long Game'
+title: "The Long Game"
-author: 'Ann Leckie'
+author: "Ann Leckie"
-year: '2025'
+year: "2025"
-month: 'June'
+month: "June"
 score: 1.5
-image: './images/thelonggame.jpg'
+image: "./images/thelonggame.jpg"
-genre: ["Sci-Fi", "Short Story", "Fantasy", "Philosophical", "Adventure", "Space", "Alien" ]
+genre: ["Sci-Fi", "Short Story", "Fantasy", "Philosophical", "Adventure", "Space", "Alien"]
 ---

 This one...
 I felt at the beginning that it could turn out interesting...
 But it became rather boring.